Timeless “The Salem Witch Hunt” Spoilers Ahead

 This show doesn’t do drama for the sake of drama, it would’ve already done so by now and in a way that’s not so eloquent, but this?
 This is compelling, and this is the story of how women will support one another.
 Whether Jessica is Rittenhouse or not, I have a great feeling about the fact that Lucy’s kindness could have an impact on her life.
 (Or at least if not, we get a fascinating villain and I’m all for that because truthfully, Keynes isn’t doing it for me quite yet.)

-“The Salem Witch Hunt” was yet another episode for the books — riveting, heart shattering, honest, and so remarkably raw in its means of tackling the fate vs. free will concept.
+Timeless’ “The Salem Witch Hunt” was yet another episode for the books—riveting, heart shattering, honest, and so remarkably raw in its means of tackling the fate vs. free will concept.
 It’s choice to continuously acknowledge how awful history was towards women and people of color never fails to showcase the importance of making a change.
 Acknowledgement matters.
 And naturally, the sass was on point.
-Timeless gets it right, it always does.
+Timeless gets it right.
 It forces us to ask thought provoking questions and then leaves us with hours of material to contemplate on.
-Stellar.

-- Rufus’ comment about black and white necks bending the same was so ridiculously perfect and profound.
-Never change, Rufus Carlin — never changing; keep spilling that truth tea because the world needs it.
+- Rufus’ comment about Black and white necks bending the same was so ridiculously perfect and profound.
+Never change, Rufus Carlin—keep opening up the truth because the world needs it.

 - Did Abigail Spencer break anyone else with that “I rather be hanged” response.
 There was so much pain in her eyes as she rejected her mother, but our Lucy has been through too much, and the fight that’s within her is only just beginning.
 The fight that’s all about protecting other women is something that’s bound to have a profound impact on her, too.